menu icon

 • Return the pasta to the large pot.
 Drizzle the liquid mixture over the pasta and stir until fully combined.

-• Spray a 9 x 13 inch baking pan with cooking spray.
+• Spray a 9 x 13 inch baking pan or 10 inch cast iron skillet with oil or grease with butter.

 • Begin to layer in the pasta.
 Start with the pasta, then add a layer of all of the shredded cheese and muenster chunks.